What does a Benefits Specialist do?

 - Bachelor’s degree in Human Resources, Business Administration, or a related field.

-- Knowledge of federal and state laws and regulations related to employee benefits, such as HIPAA, COBRA, and the Affordable Care Act.
+- Strong knowledge of employee benefits laws and regulations, including HIPAA, ERISA, and the Affordable Care Act.

 Is becoming a Benefits Specialist a good career path?